 The features offered by the service also rank well in comparison to the other automated investing services around.
 It provides asset allocation and daily automatic rebalancing to all accounts.
 Tax-loss harvesting is also available (but only to accounts worth $50,000 or more), and personal advice and support from professionals are offered to all investors on a 24/7 basis.

 Investors of all shapes and sizes will enjoy the absence of management fees.
 But you may be worried about the high cash allocation in your portfolio, which can ultimately hold back profit.
 Beyond that, the other thing to consider is that tax loss harvesting is only provided for accounts worth more than $50,000.
 So if you have less than $50,000 to invest and you want that added feature, you might consider investing your money elsewhere.

 How effective are Robo Advisors?
 Can you entrust your money to an automated service with no human guidance?
-These were the questions in everyone’s mind when automated investing was at its infancy.
-But all doubts were wiped-out when the Charles Schwab Corporation launched Schwab Intelligent Portfolios.
+These were the questions in everyone’s mind when automated investing was in its infancy.
+But all doubts were wiped out when the Charles Schwab Corporation launched Schwab Intelligent Portfolios.
 So how does a Robo Advisor from a highly respected investment firm stack up against the competition?
 Pretty good, indeed.

-The fact that Schwab Intelligent Portfolios provides their service with zero fees is a huge plus, and could prove to be really beneficial in actual practice.
-However, you should keep in mind that the company would not offer a service that doesn’t generate profit in any manner, so you should keep a close eye on the expense fees of ETFs, and the percentage of any portfolio allocated to cash.
+The fact that Schwab Intelligent Portfolios provides their service with zero fees is a huge plus and could prove to be really beneficial in actual practice.
+However, you should keep in mind that the company would not offer a service that doesn’t generate profit in any manner, so you should keep a close eye on ETFs’ expense fees and the percentage of any portfolio allocated to cash.